 - We ate at local restaurants with the host.

 - The host met us at the bus station.

 - The host was part of an arranged marriage.
 So we spent an entire day chatting about the whole procedure and the for’s and against’s.
 Fascinating stuff.

-We couchsurfed for our entire two weeks in Japan and loved every minute of it.
-If there is one place on earth that I recommend you to couchsurf it would be Japan.
+We couchsurfed for our entire three weeks in Japan and loved every minute of it.
+If there is one place on earth that I recommend you to couchsurf, it would be Japan.